Trillion-dollar decarbonization estimates demand a global reality check

 Arnab Neil Sengupta

-Moreover, breakthroughs in technology that are essential for decarbonizing heavy industry and aviation remain uncertain, even though these sectors face significant challenges in transitioning to clean energy.
-Whether such breakthroughs will materialize soon enough is an open question.
+Moreover, breakthroughs in technology that are essential for decarbonizing heavy industry and aviation remain uncertain, meaning that these sectors face significant hurdles in transitioning to clean energy.
+Truth be told, whether such breakthroughs will materialize soon enough is an open question.
 While urban transportation worldwide may gradually embrace electric or hybrid solutions, innovations such as green hydrogen for energy-intensive sectors are still in their infancy.

 Renewable energy sources do promise energy security by reducing dependence on fossil fuel imports, yet this is not universally applicable.
 Not all nations enjoy abundant solar or wind resources, and nuclear energy — once heralded as a solution — has grown less competitive due to rising costs.
-Still, proponents highlight declining costs of renewables and the job-creation potential in green energy sectors as compelling incentives for decarbonization.
+(Even though proponents tout declining costs of renewables and the job-creation potential in green energy sectors as compelling incentives for decarbonization.)

-In public health terms, transitioning to cleaner energy offers clear benefits.
+Granted, in public health terms, transitioning to cleaner energy offers clear benefits.
 Northern India’s annual smog crisis, a health catastrophe exacerbated by vehicle emissions and the burning of crop stubble, underscores the urgency of clean energy adoption.
-Studies from institutions such as Oxford University project long-term economic savings from accelerated decarbonization.
-But skeptics counter that these savings hinge on speculative technological advances and policy consistency.
+Studies from institutions such as Oxford University project long-term economic savings from accelerated decarbonization, although skeptics say that these savings hinge on speculative technological advances and policy consistency.

 What is certain is that rapid decarbonization raises risks to economic stability and job losses in traditional energy sectors, which are, in fact, capable of meeting the energy needs of the planet without requiring trillions of dollars of additional investments every year.
 Saudi Arabia has championed a pragmatic approach, as articulated by Foreign Minister Prince Faisal bin Farhan at a recent G20 session in Rio de Janeiro.
 He emphasized equitable and inclusive transitions, highlighting the Kingdom’s investments in technologies that have lowered emissions intensity in oil and gas operations.
 Saudi Arabia’s example shows that balancing environmental goals with economic and developmental priorities is possible.